 TTL advertising comprises both ATL and BTL ad types in its overall promotional strategy.
 For example, to raise awareness, a public service announcement campaign might be undertaken on television, in newspapers, and on social networking sites, among other mediums.

-Inbound Marketing VS. Outbound Marketing Examples:
+Inbound and Outbound Marketing Examples

 |Inbound Marketing||Outbound Marketing|